NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 The survival plot type supports these features:

 * View the distribution of cases (# and % of cases) in the cohort for the clinical field's data categories as a table
-* Select and plot the survival analysis for the cases of specific data categories in the table
+* Select and plot the survival analysis for the cases of specific data categories in the table:
   * By default the top 2 categories (highest # of cases) are displayed
   * Users can manually select and plot up to 5 categories at a time
 * Download the survival plot visualization in SVG or PNG format